marlonbarrios/marlonbarrios.github.io/README.md

 ## Sumary

-I am a software engineer, creative technologist, researcher and educator with passion for complexity, networked systems, arts, social innovation and community development.
-I have an interdisciplinary background: digital technology, arts and cognitive science.
-I was always interested in coding and being very hands on and making, creating platforms and establishing collaborations.
+I am a software engineer, creative technologist, researcher and educator with passion for complexity, networked systems, movement arts, social innovation and community development.
+I have an interdisciplinary background: digital technology,  dance and cognitive science.
+I was always interested in  making, creating platforms and establishing collaborations.
 I have also always been driven by curiosity and my capacity to see the whole and its parts.
 I have learned to move fast and efficiently from large scale problems, such as networks to the specificities of software implementation.
-I have lots of collaborative experience envisioning, engineering, coordinating and passion for deploying cutting edgeinternational projects intersecting software, culture and people.
+I have lots of collaborative experience envisioning, engineering, coordinating and passion for deploying cutting edge international projects intersecting software, culture and people.
 I am fascinated by the possibilities of the blockchain for financial inclusion and social innovation.
+I am the creator of dance-tech.net and [MotionDAO.](https://marlonbarrios.github.io/#web3web-20-online-communities-development)

 ## Bio